Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 An NFT (Non-Fungible Token) is a type of digital asset that represents ownership or proof of authenticity of a unique item or piece of content in digital form.

-Offset lithography is a printing process where the image is first transferred onto an intermediate surface before being printed onto the final sheet.
+A lithographic printing process where the image is first transferred onto an intermediate surface before being printed onto the final sheet.

 Oil painting involves using pigments mixed with a drying oil medium as the binding agent.